Infantile acne

-Infantile acne is a form of acneiform eruption that occurs in infants from 6 weeks to 1 year of age.
+Infantile acne is a form of acne that begins in very young children.
 Typical symptoms include inflammatory and noninflammatory lesions, papules and pustules most commonly present on the face.
 No cause of infantile acne has been established but it may be caused by increased sebaceous gland secretions due to elevated androgens, genetics and the fetal adrenal gland causing increased sebum production.
-Infantile acne can resolve by itself by age 1 or 2 however treatment options include topical benzyl peroxide, topical retinoids and topical antibiotics in most cases.
+Infantile acne can resolve by itself by age 1 or 2.
+However, treatment options include topical benzyl peroxide, topical retinoids and topical antibiotics in most cases.

 Signs and symptoms

 Infantile acne has a later onset and is less commonly seen than neonatal acne, occurring between 6 weeks to 1 year of age.
 It is also more commonly seen in boys rather than girls.
 Infantile acne tends to be more inflammatory and wide spread than neonatal acne.
 It presents with both open and closed comedones, papules and pustules.
 Cystic lesions are uncommon.
 Scarring can occur in severe cases.
 Very rarely, facial conglobate acne, a severe form of acne that involves extensive inflammation and nodule formation can develop and lead to extensive scarring.
 Lesions occur most commonly on the cheeks but can also appear on the chest and back.
 More severe occurrences may lead to development of more severe forms of acne in adolescence.